 Step 3: Cream the Sugar

-Add the dark brown sugar and softened butter or vegan baking stick into the bowl of an electric mixer or use a hand held mixer to combine.
+Add the dark brown sugar and unsalted butter or vegan baking stick into the bowl of an electric mixer or use a hand held mixer to cream together until soft.
+About 2 minutes.

 Step 4: Add in the Other Wet Ingredients

-Beat in the gluten free flour mixture a third at a time until just combined.
-Use a spatula to scrape down the sides.
+Slowly beat in the gluten free flour mixture a third at a time until just combined.
+Use a spatula to scrape down the sides of the bowl.

-Fold in ¼ cup plus 2 tablespoons of sprinkles using a spatula.
+Once combined, gently fold in ¼ cup plus 2 tablespoons of rainbow sprinkles using a spatula.

 While the dough is chilling, preheat your oven and line a baking sheet with parchment paper.